beancount/docs/docs/beancount_v3.md

 Moreover, there is a need to distinguish between the precision and tolerances for numbers when used as prices vs. when used as units (see [<u>here</u>](https://github.com/beancount/beancount/blob/master/TODO#complete-display-precision-work)).
 One way is to store the display context per currency PAIR, not per currency itself.

-The distinction between these quantities hasn't been documented well; I'll keep in mind to clearly annotate those codes in v3 and add suitable docs for this.
+The distinction between these quantities hasn't been documented well; I'll keep in mind to clearly annotate those codes in Vnext and add suitable docs for this.
 Mostly the precision will be a rendering concern and a quantity that will be relevant for the new universal SQL query tool.

 Some prior design documentation exists [<u>here</u>](rounding_precision_in_beancount.md).